Chapter 1: Zia

 She nodded.
 “Yeah, Brody and Clay are taking care of the rest now.” she advanced toward the stairs.
-“I will get clean up.”
+“I’m going to get clean up.”

-A young woman like her should have enjoyed life, get squandered in the club and ended up three towns over, but Zia had never experienced the benefits and she would not like to squander her time celebrating and humping a few outsiders while she could hide in obscurity and killed the troublemakers.
-She started to involve in the business when she was in secondary school and since then; she cherished the adrenaline in it.
+A young woman like her should have enjoyed life, get wasted in the club and ended up three towns over, but Zia had never experienced that privileges.
+She would not like to waste her time celebrating and humping a few outsiders while she could hide in obscurity and killed the troublemakers.
+She started to get involved in the business since she was in high school and since then; she cherished the adrenaline in it.
 Also, she needed to ensure no other people would confront inevitable death in the hands of those supernatural creatures.